TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 Typically, all this should slot into a quarterly cadence, so everyone gives themselves three working months to work out the best ways to move the needles defined by their KRs and achieve good outcomes.
 At which point, just to keep everyone happy, you can put the planned work on an *Outcome Roadmap*; so the same sort of "this will be done by then" type plan as an Olde-Worlde-Roadmap, but with "this needle will be moved to here by 1st April", not "you will have your flying teapot by then".

 The GIST hierarchy then tracks the teams' goals all the way down to sprint's worth of work for people to do.
+More below in the Hypotheses section.

 ### Lean Value Trees

 On the surface, LVTs seem a very similar concept, as they are also based upon a hierarchy for transforming strategic direction and vision into actually day-jobs for people to do.
 However, the difference is that the hierarchy is "shifted up" one level - where GIST tracks the process all the way down, LVTs start at the level of "Vision": a "guiding direction towards which all investments should contribute", and goals come in at the next, main branch level.

-So LVTs need to be implemented in cahoots with another approach to organising actual work, namely "Measures of Success", which we'll cover in more detail when we come to "Testing Hypotheses" in a bit.
+So LVTs need to be implemented in cahoots with another approach to organising actual work, namely "Measures of Success", which we'll also cover in more detail when we come to the "Testing Hypotheses" bit.

 The other thing about LVTs is that they're not explicitly aligned with OKRs.
 But I'd suggest the concept is a bit stronger than GIST when describing  *what all the levels of middle management are for*, still, once teams are generating all the ideas.
 The LVT concept has a lot more detail about how to *govern* these team-centric approaches, and how the "upper-echelons" should manage the "visionary" bits at the root of the tree.

 Fundamentally, both approaches are about getting strategy into tactics and then on into work, though, which is quite the trick if you can pull it off.
 Exact levels of success will be completely affected by company culture, though, so it's worth considering both and thinking about which is more likely to fit where you are.

-Generally I think I prefer GIST, though, as it fits with things that might already be going on (e.g. Scrum backlogs), so feels like it would be easier to introduce by stealth, especially if your organisation thinks that it's doing OKRs already.
+Generally I think I prefer GIST, though, as it fits with things that might already be going on (e.g. Scrum backlogs), so it's easier to introduce by stealth, especially if your organisation thinks that it's doing OKRs already.

 ### Key people and texts about focus

 GIST comes from Itamar Gilad's [Evidence Guided](https://itamargilad.com/book-evidence-guided/), which clearly describes how to line OKRs up with work.
 It's a cracker - I'd get it if I were you.

 There's a lot about Lean Value Trees in [Edge](https://www.thoughtworks.com/en-gb/insights/books/edge) and it's definitely worth diving into them for a comparison with GIST.
 It's similar, but perhaps more explicitly "big corporation friendly".
-If you haven't got time for a whole book then a) you should make some, but b) here's a [slide deck about LVTs](https://www.slideshare.net/slideshow/lean-value-tree-overview-82783795/82783795) instead.
+If you haven't got time for a whole book then a) you should make some, but b) here's a [slide deck about LVTs](https://www.slideshare.net/slideshow/lean-value-tree-overview-82783795/82783795) instead, though you might need to read 12 books about Lean first before you can understand it.

 Christina Wodtke's [Radical Focus](https://www.goodreads.com/book/show/28951428-radical-focus) is a good introduction to OKRs and it's the book that really explained the "let people change their tactics" bit to me.
 However, if (like me) you also enjoy a bit of schadenfreude then Kevin Mackie's Medium Article provides many ways [to do OKRs wrong](https://medium.com/@kmackie4/why-most-okrs-fail-and-the-fix-that-actually-works-47c500c91a6f), most of which are addressed by GIST and / or LVTs.